rurban/ctl/README.md

 Reproducible tests with `SEED=n`,
 Optimized test dependencies, time went from 25s to 3s even with ccache.

-Many performance improvements. e.g. set.clear is much faster, even than in the STL.

 Optimized hashmaps with two growth policies, about faster with the policy `CTL_USET_GROWTH_POWER2`, instead of the default `CTL_USET_GROWTH_PRIMED`.